vfarcic/devops26/manuscript/99-progressive-delivery.md

 Now we can promote our last release to production.

 ## Requirement Installation

+TODO: Explanations how to accomplish the same without `jx create addon` (with custom-installed apps)ss

 We can easily install Istio, Prometheus and Flagger with `jx`